eliseekn/laravel-sanctum-starter-kit/README.md

 # Starter Kit for Laravel Sanctum
-An opinionated Laravel starter kit for RESTfull API development with Sanctum.
+An opinionated Laravel starter kit for RESTful API development with Sanctum.

 ## Requirements
 - Laravel ^12